Beer in the United States: Emergence of small breweries

 By the 1970s, consolidation and dominance by the country's major brewers led to the fewest breweries in the country's modern history.
 Despite this, the period also saw the beginnings of the country's current craft beer movement.
 In 1976, optical engineer and homebrewer Jack McAuliffe founded New Albion Brewing Company in Sonoma County, California, becoming the nation's first microbrewery since Prohibition.
 Influenced by Fritz Maytag's recent turnaround of the Anchor Brewing Company and an earlier military stationing in Scotland, McAuliffe's brewery offered bottle-conditioned porter, stout, and pale ale to a public more accustomed to lightly flavored lagers.
 Despite only staying in business for seven years, New Albion ignited an interest in craft beer and set a precedent for a generation of craft brewers, including Ken Grossman and the owners of Mendocino Brewing Company, the nation's first brewpub.

 On October 14, 1978, H.R.
 1337 was signed into law, which legalized the homebrewing, home production of a small amount of beer or wine for personal consumption.
 Since then, the United States has witnessed a resurgence of brewing culture and the widespread proliferation of small breweries.
 By March 1986, five brewpubs had opened in the United States.
 The total number of breweries rose from 42 in 1978 to over 2,750 in 2012, reaching or exceeding the number of breweries estimated to have existed during the colonial period.
 Virtually all of this growth is attributable to small, independent breweries.

 Economy

-In most of the last 30 years, beer has been the most popular alcoholic beverage in America.
-At times, it was essentially tied with wine, but over time its overall popularity has declined, and as of 2022 spirits surpassed beer in popularity for the first time.
+For most years since 1992, beer was the most popular alcoholic beverage in America.
+At times, it was essentially tied with wine, but over time its overall popularity has declined, and as of 2022 spirits surpassed beer in popularity.
 As of 2016, the top three beer companies in the US were Anheuser-Busch, MillerCoors, and Pabst Brewing Company.
 As of 2009, the top beer brands by market share were Bud Light (28.3%), Budweiser (11.9%) and Coors Light (9.9%).
 Corona Extra is the No. 1 imported beer, followed by Heineken.

 2009 figures show an overall decline in beer consumption from previous years, with only craft beer sales rising at a rate of 7–10%.
 Overall U.S. beer consumption was calculated at 205.8 million barrels.
 Light beer constitutes a 52.8% share of US beer sales.